L'autre...: Critical reception

-On the whole, L'autre... received generally positive reviews from media and critics.
+L'autre... received mixed reviews from music critics.
 France Soir said this album is "a techno pop very well produced".
 Midi Libre stated : "This album will bring fair satisfactions to many people.
 The general atmosphere seems much less crooked than usual".
 The musicians are "excellent" and the songs are "good".
 Télé Loisirs saw in this album "a more assertive maturity, a less shaken personality".
 L'autre... was even elected best album of 1991 by the readers of Smash hits.

-This album earned Farmer a reward at the World Music Awards as the best-selling French album.